-this section imposes the standard 4-year time limit on the refund of tax and duty by Revenue.
+• this section imposes the standard 4-year time limit on the repayment of tax and duty by Revenue.
 In this case, the 4-year period is specified to commence on the date on which a building control authority acknowledges the relevant commencement notice for a residential development.

-This subsection requires that Revenue refuse a claim for a refund where it considers (11)(a) that the requirements for claiming the refund are not met; for example, if the qualifying conditions are not satisfied or if the claim is not made in the correct way.
-The claimant must be notified of a refusal in writing and be given reasons for the
+This subsection requires that Revenue refuse a claim for a repayment (11)(a) where it considers that the requirements for claiming the repayment are not met; for example, if the qualifying conditions are not satisfied or if the claim is not made in the correct way.
+The claimant must be notified of a refusal in writing and be given reasons for the refusal.

-An accountable person has a right of appeal to the Appeal Commissioners against the (11)(b) refusal of a claim for a refund.
+An accountable person has a right of appeal to the Appeal Commissioners (11)(b) against the refusal of a claim for a repayment.
 The standard 30-day time limit on the making of an appeal is applied.

-This paragraph imposes a liability on an accountable person for the amount of the stamp duty that should not have been repaid where the conditions for claiming the refund were not satisfied or the subsequent conditions relating to the timeframe for completion of residential development or the amount of residential development to be carried out were not satisfied.
+This paragraph imposes a liability on an accountable person for the (12)(a) amount of the Stamp Duty that should not have been repaid where the conditions for claiming the repayment were not satisfied or the subsequent conditions relating to the timeframe for completion of residential development or the amount of residential development to be carried out were not satisfied.
 The amount to be recovered is referred to as a 'clawback'.